celery/celery/docs/userguide/canvas.rst

-Some may worry that chunking your tasks results in a degradation of parallelism, but this is rarely true for a busy cluster and in practice since you are avoiding the overhead  of messaging it may considerably increase performance.
+Some may worry that chunking your tasks results in a degradation of parallelism, but this is rarely true for a busy cluster and in practice since you're avoiding the overhead  of messaging it may considerably increase performance.

 To create a chunks signature you can use :meth:`@Task.chunks`: